Antibody: A substance produced by special cells of the body that counteracts the effects of a disease germ or its poisons.

 IVIG: intravenous(given by an IV, in a vein) immunoglobulin (proteins and cells in the blood that function as antibodies)

 Lymphocyte: a type of white blood cell involved in the human body’s immune system, of which there are two broad categories, T cells and B cells.
 Lymphocytes are an integral part of the body’s defenses because they are highly speciﬁc for antigens associated with microbes, tumor cells, transplants, allergies, and tissues attacked in autoimmune diseases.
-The immune system comprises clones of lymphocytes, each with a single speciﬁcity, and exposure to antigens leads to clonal expansion, the acquisition of helper and killer functions, and formation of immune memory.
+The immune system comprises clones of lymphocytes, each with a single speciﬁcity, and exposure to antigens leads to clonal expansion, the acquisition of helper and killer functions, and the formation of immune memory.

 Metagenomic deep sequencing: inventories nucleic acids present in laboratory stocks, providing an unbiased assessment of pathogen identity, the extent of genomic variation, and the presence of contaminants.